Skip to content

 }

-The ConfigureSaga method is used to configure the endpoint for the saga state machine when ConfigureEndpoints or ConfigureSaga is called.
+The ConfigureExecuteEndpoint method is used to configure the execute endpoint for the activity when ConfigureEndpoints is called.
+For activities that support compensation, the ConfigureCompensateEndpoint method can be used to configure the compensate endpoint.

 services.AddMassTransit(x =>